MichaelMurry49/Leet-Code-BinarySearch/README.md

 # Leet-Code/Binary-Search
 At this point in time, Leetcode problems are in the JavaScript/Easy folder.

-The problems not in the folder are from binarysearch.
+The problems not in the folder are from the binarysearch website.